Tony Genna

 Antonio "the Gentleman" Genna (/it/; July 12, 1890 – July 8, 1925) was an Italian-born mobster in Chicago.
 He headed the Genna crime family with his brothers.
 Genna was ambushed by a Genna family turncoat on orders of North Side Gang leaders Vince Drucci and Bugs Moran.

 Early life

 Antonio Genna was born on July 12, 1890, to Sicilian parents, Antonio Genna Sr. and Maria Concetta Utica in Marsala, Sicily.
 He had six brothers: Michele, Vincenzo, Pietro, Salvatore, Angelo, and Nicola Genna; and two sisters: Rosa Laudicina and Caterina Mariana.
 He and his brothers entered the U.S. through New York around 1910.

 Legitimate business

-Before becoming a gangster, Genna was an excellent building contractor and architect.
-If he stuck to this profession, he could have amounted to something honorable, but the lure of fast cash and cars and power quickly won over his mind as a way of life.
+Before becoming a gangster, Genna was a building contractor and architect.

 Prohibition and O'Banion

 Genna reportedly had some rudimentary skill as a surgeon, and was known to operate on his soldiers if they couldn't go to a hospital for fear of arrest.

 They started selling their extra alcohol at cut-rate prices outside of their territory on the North Side.
 This caused a problem with the North Side Gang leader Charles Dean O'Banion, who in turn, went to South Side Gang boss John "Johnny the Fox" Torrio and Unione Siciliana boss Mike Merlo to get the Gennas to back down.
 Torrio refused, so O'Banion started hijacking alcohol shipments belonging to the Genna brothers.
 Torrio ordered the brothers to kill O'Banion; the brothers carried out the hit on November 10, 1924.
 Francesco Ioele and two Genna hitmen—Giovanni Scalise and Alberto Anselmi—entered O'Banion's flower shop, Schofield, and when Yale shook O'Banion's hand, Scalise and Anselmi shot two bullets into his chest and two in his neck.
 While O'Banion was lying face-down on the floor, one of the men shot a final bullet in the back of his head.